jexia/docs/docs/auth/README.md

 ![Policy](./policy.png)

-If namespace or particular user is part of multiple policies, access will be joined via **OR** operations.
+If a namespace or particular user is part of multiple policies, access will be joined via the **OR** operator.

 For example:
 1. User A -> Policy 1 -> Has CRUD for Orders dataset